Frequently Asked Questions

 2. Where are practices?

-We secure permits for the county fields through the county and make every effort to get fields that offer coaches the opportunity to practice on a field that is convenient for parents.
+We secure permits for fields throughout Montgomery County and make every effort to get fields that offer teams the opportunity to practice on a field that is convenient for parents.
 However, field permits are subject to availability.

 3. How long are practices?